vpineda1996/amazon-eks-user-guide/doc_source/private-clusters.md

 # Private cluster requirements<a name="private-clusters"></a>

+**Important**
+If you're using local clusters on Outposts go see [Launching self-managed Amazon Linux nodes on an Outpost](./eks-outposts-self-managed-nodes.md).

 This topic describes how to deploy an Amazon EKS cluster that doesn't have outbound internet access\.
 If you're not familiar with Amazon EKS networking, see [De\-mystifying cluster networking for Amazon EKS worker nodes](http://aws.amazon.com/blogs/containers/de-mystifying-cluster-networking-for-amazon-eks-worker-nodes/)\.
 If your cluster doesn't have outbound internet access, then it must meet the following requirements:
 + Your cluster must pull images from a container registry that's in your VPC\.
 You can create an Amazon Elastic Container Registry in your VPC and copy container images to it for your nodes to pull from\.
 For more information, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.
 + Your cluster must have endpoint private access enabled\.
 This is required for nodes to register with the cluster endpoint\.
 Endpoint public access is optional\.
 For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.